 Water Conservation in Your Business

-- The Massachusetts Office of Technical Assistance (OTA) offers a range of support and information to help facilities improve water use efficiency, comply with federal and state regulations, reduce wastewater discharge, and implement other effective water conservation measures.
+- The Massachusetts Office of Technical Assistance (OTA) provides a range of support and information to help facilities improve water use efficiency, comply with federal and state regulations, reduce wastewater discharge, and implement other effective water conservation measures.
 See the OTA Water Conservation and Wastewater Recommendations page for details.

 - Overview of Water Conservation Techniques and Resources for Massachusetts Industries (PDF, 118 KB), a fact sheet by OTA, gives information on developing and implementing a water conservation strategy.